Q: When will the library be reopening.

 A: We are happy to announce that as of June 15th, 2021 the library is once again fully open to the public.
 This means that we are no longer limiting access to the building based on capacity, and visits to the library are no longer limited to a set amount of time.
 Seating and restrooms are also now available throughout the library.

-Our hours have not yet returned to our regular hours, and hold pickup and curbside services will also be continuing; our hours are Monday through Saturday 10am-5pm.
+We have returned to our regular hours, and curbside hold pickup services have been discontinued as of July 11th; our hours are Monday through Thursday 10am-8pm, Fridays 1pm-5pm, Saturdays 10am-5pm, and Sunday 1pm-5pm.
 If you have any questions about hold pickup or library services, feel free to give us a call at (805)-526-1735.

 Q: What additional requirements are there for visiting the library?